cerc-io/mobymask-watcher/local-demo.md

 * The events should be visible in the subscription at GQL endpoint.
 Note down the event blockHash from result.

-* The isMember and isPhisher lists should be indexed.
-Check the moby-mask-watcher database tables `is_phisher` and `is_member`, there should be entries at the event blockHash and the value should be true.
-The data is indexed in `handleEvent` method in the [hooks file](./src/hooks.ts).
+* The `isMember` and `isPhisher` maps should be indexed.
+Check the moby-mask-watcher database tables `is_phisher` and `is_member`; there should be entries at the event blockHash with `value` set to true.
+The data is indexed in `handleEvent` method in the [hooks file](https://github.com/vulcanize/graph-watcher-ts/blob/graph-watcher/packages/moby-mask-watcher/src/hooks.ts).

-  NOTE: The credentials for moby-mask-watcher database can be taken from `watcher-db` service in [docker-compose.yml](./docker-compose.yml) file
+  NOTE: The credentials for moby-mask-watcher database can be taken from `watcher-db` service in [docker-compose.yml](./docker-compose.yml) file.

-* Query with event blockHash and check isPhisher and isMember in GraphQL playground for the new names:
+* Query with event blockHash and check `isPhisher` and `isMember` in GraphQL playground for the new names:

   ```graphql
   query {